quickapps/docs/en/developers/fields-api.md

 ***

-## Using this behavior

-Just like any other behavior, in your Table constructor attach this behavior as usual:

-    $this->attachBehavior('Field.Fieldable');

 ## Enable/Disable Field Attachment

 If for some reason you don't need custom fields to be fetched under the `_field`